SyscallX-18113/Apkx-Hunter/README.md

 ---

+## ML Secret Classification

+APKXHunter integrates a lightweight **Machine Learning-based Secret Classification Engine**, written entirely in C, as part of its secret detection workflow.
+This is a statistical Machine Learning model — not a Large Language Model, ChatGPT, Generative AI, or Deep Learning system.

+- Secrets detected by APKXHunter are analyzed by the integrated Machine Learning classification engine.
+- The model estimates the probability that a detected secret is valid or security-sensitive.
+- Findings are prioritized using confidence-based severity scoring.
+- The ML engine assists researchers in triaging findings faster.
+- The ML engine is designed to assist human analysis rather than replace manual verification.

+### How It Works

+1. Detect potential secret.
+2. Extract statistical features (entropy, character distribution, length, uppercase/lowercase ratios, digits, symbols, and other statistical token characteristics).
+3. Load trained model (`model.bin`).
+4. Perform ML inference.
+5. Produce a confidence probability.
+6. Present results to the user for manual verification.

+### Security Note

+All Machine Learning inference is performed **locally** on the trained `model.bin` file.
+APKXHunter does not transmit scanned data, detected secrets, or any other analysis output externally — no cloud APIs are used, and no internet connection is required for ML inference.

+---

 ## Installation

 APKXHunter ships with an automated installer that checks for and installs only the dependencies that are missing on your system.